LET THE GAMES COMMENCE!

 Other galleries have also been reporting major sales, ranging from $50,000 to $750,000.

-The is year’s opening of the fall art market in New York has gotten off to a very good start indeed.
+This year’s opening of the fall art market in New York has gotten off to a very good start indeed.

 Comments